 What the jesuits had to offer was simply too little to shake the placidity of Chinese philosophy.
 This placidity would not be dispelled until the nineteenth century, when China’s independence and geographical integrity were threatened.

 The jesuits came to China to win converts to Christianity, but made little headway.
 The Chinese were immersed in their own culture, and expected foreigners to assimilate.6 The jesuits conformed to this expectation, learning the Chinese language and adopting Chinese dress and manners, but these concessions did not give them the leverage that they wanted.
-They found that leverage in their knowledge of astronomy and cartography.
+Instead, they found that leverage in their knowledge of astronomy and cartography.

 The emperor’s role as mediator between heaven and earth was based on an astronomical system called the Grand Concordance, for which an accurate calendar was a prerequisite.
 The official calendar was produced by the Astrocalendrical Bureau, with much of the technical work being performed by foreigners (Indians, Persians, and Arabs).
 The prediction of eclipses and recurrent meteors was an important part of their work.